 We think it is a set up for the suppression of wives.
 We’re not saying this happens – there are women in these marriages that flourish – we’re just saying it is easier to get there from a traditional marriage.
 Also, it’s a much smaller step towards an abusive marriage than the other models because it can easily be used to elevate men over women.
 Again, most traditional marriages are not abusive – it’s just a shorter step from traditional to abusive.

-Our main objection with the egalitarian model is that it fails to acknowledge gender differences.
+Our main objection to the egalitarian model is that it fails to acknowledge gender differences.
 Some differences are socialized, however, we do believe there are intrinsic differences in the genders.
 For example, women crave love and men crave respect.
 However, we both need the other as well – there’s just a difference in how we prioritize it.

 While the cooperative aspect is attractive, we think something is lost when we don’t acknowledge the Biblical concept of headship.
 Not as an authority paradigm, but as a responsibility paradigm.
 To us, egalitarian seems to be more spineless and fosters the rearing of children that have less concept of authority and the need for respect.
 Males and females are not equivalent.
 We are equal, but not equivalent.
 If we try to erase this, it just confuses the operation of marriage.